Plant Indices

 This plant has many

-anti-inflammatory claims, which do not appear to have much scientific support.
+anti-inflammatory claims, which do not appear to have much scientific

-best taken in tea or powdered supplement.
+this effect is best taken in tea or powdered supplement.

 Bleeding/Wounds